vanetten/igv-rails/README.md

 //= require igv-all
 ```

-Also add IGV CSS and all dependencies to your application.css:
+Require IGV CSS (and dependencies) to the application's application.css:

 ```css
 /*